 When you receive Covered Health Services from a non-Network provider, you are responsible for requesting payment from us through the Claims Administrator.
-You must file the claim in a To continue reading, go to right column on this page.

-format that contains all of the information required, as described below.
+You must file the claim in a format that contains all of the information required, as described below.